jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/45-japan.md

 It is full of hills and forests without good arable lands, and therefore the Japanese like seafood.

-king's surname
-change for the
-and, just as in
-Hia dynasty were
-they cut their hair and tattooed the harmful attacks of dragon-monsters, so away the dive under water for fishing purposes. a calculation of the
-The climate resembles that
-The
-off
-from remote antiquity they have

 Many tattoo their bodies and call themselves Tai Po.
-Since ancient times, they have sent envoys to China
+Since ancient times, they have sent envoys, called "Tafu" to China.

-, in order to drive
-when they
-lo
-themselves descendants
-the descendants of Shau-k'ang of the their bodies in order to
+In the olden times in China, the descendants of Shau-kang of the Hia dynasty cut their hair and tattooed their bodies to ward off the harmful attacks of dragon-monsters.
-From
-call
-styled themselves Tafu invested with the rule of Kuiki beasts of the sea and they
+- Similarly, the Japanese tattoo their bodies to drive away the beasts of the sea when they dive underwater to fish.
-It is also said^ that
-who
-*.
-of hills and forests and without good arable tattoo their bodies, sent envoys to China is three islands lands, the inhabitants have a liking for the various kinds of sea food Many
-5
-way
-thither,
-(Wo)
-due east from Kui-ki.
-lies
-of China

-Wang and
-this
+Japan is east of Kiu-ki.
+Their climate resembles that of China.

-last 70 generations at least.
-Civil has been so without and military offices are hereditary.
+The king's surname is Wang.
+This has continued for at least 70 generations.
+Civil and military officers are hereditary.

-Men's dresses
-together.

-Women's
-consist of strips of cloth
-crosswise, tied, not sewn,
+Men dress in strips of cloth worn crosswise, tied, not sewn, together.

-dresses are like bed sheets, with an opening to run the 30 head through, a whole cloth. worn suit consisting as a rule of two or three pieces of
+Women's dresses are like bed sheets, with an opening to run the head through.
+A whole consists of 2-3 pieces of cloth.

-Both sexes wear their hair unbraided and go barefooted'.
+Both sexes wear their hair unbraided and go barefoot.

-They have the Chinese standard works, such as the Five Classics and by Pal Lotien, all of which the Collection of poetry are obtained from China.
+They have the Chinese standard works, such as the Five Classics and the Collection of poetry by Pai-Lotien, all of which are obtained from China.

 Japan has all kinds of cereals, but little wheat.

 They use copper cash with the inscription Kien-yuan-ta-pau.

-They have water-buffalo, donkeys, sheep, but no rhinoceros, elephants.
+They have:
+- water-buffalo
+- donkeys
+- sheep

+But they have no:
+- rhinoceros
+- elephants.

 They have gold and silver, fine silks and fancy cotton cloth.

-They produces cryptomeria and lo trees, reaching to heights of upwards of fourteen or fifteen chang, fully four feet in diameter.

-The natives
-split
-them
-sale.

-Cantonese rarely go to Japan.

-They have swords,
-shields, bows,
-The people

-As regards music, they have the Chinese and the Korean which into planks, they transport in large junks to our port of Ts'iian-chou for notation and arrows which have iron
-(^).
-points,
-but they cannot shoot far with thek= bows, the reason being that in this country the people are not accustomed to fighting ^*.
-In their houses separate rooms are used as bed-rooms by father and 15 mother and by the different brothers ".
-When taking their meals, they use dish-stands and dishes (^ When contracting marriage, they do not make presents of money ^^.
-For the dead they have
-coffins
-S.)^^-
-but no coffin-cases {^).
-Their
-(>Ji^),
-tombs consist of simple earthen tumuli.
-At the beginning of their time of 20 mourning they lament and wail and the whole family takes a bath to
-Whenever important
-in order to foretell
-whether they
-no meat, but when the burial
-wash away
-affairs are to
-They do not know the
-25
-e.at
-ill-luck
-is
-over,
-from their bodies^'.
-be entered upon, they scorch bones will turn out luckily or otherwise
-^«.
-division of the year with its four seasons, but reckon the year from harvest to harvest ^».
-The people attain to great age, frequently to about eighty or ninety years
-Women
-2".
-are neither licentious nor jealous.
-There when some one is no litigation, but found guilty of a crime, serious cases are punished by the extirpation of the culprit's family, light offenses
-30 wife
-is
-by the enslaving (j^)
-of his
-and children ^^
-Gold and
-silver are
-used in paying taxes to the government; these metals are found in Yu6-ch6u
-(^
-f\\)
-in the east of this country,
-and
-in
-another island ^^
-later Han dynasty
+They produce cryptomeria and lo trees, reaching over 14-15 chang, 4 feet in diameter.

+The natives split them into planks which they transport in large junks to our port of <!-- Guangzhou --> Canton for sale.

+The <!-- Guangzhou --> Cantonese rarely go to Japan.

+They use Chinese and Korean musical notes.

+They have swords, shields, bows, and arrows which have iron points.
+But they cannot shoot far with their bows, because the Japanese are not used  to fighting.

+Their houses have separate bedrooms used by father, mother, and by the different brothers.

+When taking their meals, they use dish-stands and dishes.

+When contracting marriage, they do not make presents of money.

+For the dead, they have coffins but no coffin-cases.
+Their tombs consist of simple earthen tumuli.

+At the beginning of their time of mourning, they lament, wail, and eat no meat.

+But when the burial is over, the whole family takes a bath to wash away the bad luck from their bodies.

+Whenever important affairs are entered upon, they scorch bones in order to foretell whether they will be lucky or not.

+They do not know the division of the year with its 4 seasons.
+Instead, they reckon the year from harvest to harvest.

+The people live long, frequently to about 80-90 years.

+Women are neither licentious nor jealous.

+There is no litigation.
+But when someone is found guilty of a crime, serious cases are punished by the extirpation of the culprit's family.
+Light offenses are punished by the enslaving of his wife and children.

+Gold and silver are used in paying taxes to the government.
+These metals are found in Yue-chou in Eastern Japan in another island.

 Japan has had relations with China since the later Han dynasty (25-221).

-In 984, a Japanese named Tiaujan went to China with 5 or 6
+In 984, a Japanese bonze named Tiaujan went to China with 5 or 6 of his disciples and offered presents of more than 10 pieces of copper (bronze) ware of most delicate workmanship.

 <!-- with tribute to our Court during
 35 (A. D. 25—221), and it has sent envoys